kh-w/End_to_End_Used_Car_Price_Prediction_Using_Deep_Learning/README.md

 ## Data_Cleaning

 The dataset was compiled gradually over several days using a gentle scraping method, which led to the presence of some blank rows as certain car listings were removed during the process.
 Additionally, some listings contained missing values, for example: certain ratings were occasionally unavailable.
 To address this, we searched for other listings in the dataset of the same model to fill in the missing data; if no matching records were found, the missing values were filled using average ratings.
 Inconsistent naming across categorical variables (e.g., "AWD" vs. "All-Wheel-Drive") was resolved through manual standardization.
 Missing values in categorical features were replaced with a default category such as "Unknown".
 During this step, some granular categories such as interior/exterior colors and transmission types—were also consolidated for improved consistency.
+Listings with rare attributes—such as pink exterior color or double-clutch transmission—were also removed to avoid issues during train/test splitting.

 ## Data_Visualization

 ## Data_Preprocessing